pablotor/ptp/README.md

 # Stop all running containers
 docker kill $(docker ps -q) && docker rm $(docker ps -a -q)
 ```

-### Remote Caching

-> [!TIP]
-> Vercel Remote Cache is free for all plans.
-Get started today at [vercel.com](https://vercel.com/signup?/signup?utm_source=remote-cache-sdk&utm_campaign=free_remote_cache).

-This example includes optional remote caching.
-In the Dockerfiles of the apps, uncomment the build arguments for `TURBO_TEAM` and `TURBO_TOKEN`.
-Then, pass these build arguments to your Docker build.

-You can test this behavior using a command like:

-`docker build -f apps/web/Dockerfile . --build-arg TURBO_TEAM=“your-team-name” --build-arg TURBO_TOKEN=“your-token“ --no-cache`

 ### Utilities